Listed & Scheduled Monuments and Buildings

 The Council holds the list of buildings and structures which are scheduled or listed.
 We can advise you whether or not your property is listed.
 If it is, listed building consent will be needed if you want to carry out any alterations.

-General information on Scotland's Listed Buildings, A Guide for Owners and Occupiers can be viewed here, this is an informal account of the legislation protecting Scotland's historic buildings, describing how it is administered by Historic Scotland.
+General information on Scotland's Listed Buildings, general guidance for Owners and Occupiers can be viewed here, this is an informal account of the legislation protecting Scotland's historic buildings, describing how it is administered by Historic Scotland.

 You can find out whether a building is listed by looking on the Historic Scotland web-site.
 Historic Scotland are responsible for compiling and managing the statutory list of buildings of special architectural or historic interest.